 It is approximately 50% Merlot, 39% Cab, 7% Petite Verdot and 7% Cab

-is drinkable now, should improve with age.
+is drinkable now, it should improve with age.

 Staff at Alpha Omega were very pleasant and informative.

-During the red wine pouring our server used the Vinturi aerator which we
+During the red wine pouring our server used the Vinturi aerator.
+As a demonstration, he poured one glass of wine

 Alpha Omega Winery